There are currently restrictions at the tip. Find out more here.

 - The waste is not presented by the person who applied for the permit or no identification or proof of residence is provided.

 - The number of bags presented exceeds the permitted amount.

-- Waste arising from a business or trade is strictly prohibited from the HRC.
+- Waste arising from a business or trade is strictly prohibited from being taken to the tip.